SHARE

 A few of the top reasons a project manager would interact with a client include:

-• To be the face of the project: Being involved from discovery to kickoff, handing off all of the deliverables, managing reviews, and coordinating project launch and close makes the PM role essential to the client relationship.
+• To be the face of the project: Being involved from discovery to kickoff, handing off all of the deliverables, managing reviews, and coordinating project launch and closure makes the PM role essential to the client relationship.

 • Convey details on the client, product, service, and contract details: Informing the project team on all of the details of the project and what it supports, per the statement of work, helps aid in project documentation like requirements and creative briefs.